Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

             - EOA (Externally Owned Account): An EOA's address (like your standard Metamask account address) is  mathematically derived from its private key.
 This means your EOA address will be the same across all EVM-compatible blockchains (e.g., Ethereum Mainnet, Polygon, Base, Linea).
 An address like 0x64331...9FF88D will be consistent on all these networks.

+            - Multi-sigs / Smart Contract Wallets: These are, in essence, smart contracts deployed to a specific blockchain.